oemof/tespy/docs/building_blocks/solver.rst

 .. note::

-    Currently, networks with variable fluid composition are always solved simultaneously.
+    Currently, networks with variable fluid composition are always solved simultaneously; block-wise solving for them is planned for a future release.
 The simultaneous solution can also be enforced with :code:`nw.solve(mode, block_solve=False)`.

 Newton-Raphson method